Kazmirchuk/nats-tcl/CoreAPI.md

 TclOO destructor.
 It calls `disconnect` and then destroys the object.

 ### objectName jet_stream ?-timeout *ms*?
-This 'factory' method returns [jetStreamObject](JsAPI.md) to work with [JetStream](https://docs.nats.io/jetstream/jetstream). `-timeout` (default 5s) is applied for all requests to JetStream NATS API.
+This 'factory' method creates [jetStreamObject](JsAPI.md) to work with [JetStream](https://docs.nats.io/jetstream/jetstream). `-timeout` (default 5s) is applied for all requests to JetStream NATS API.

 Remember to destroy this object when it is no longer needed - there's no built-in garbage collection in `connection`.